How to Lower A1C for Type 1 Diabetes: My 9.2% to 6.8% Transformation

 Your Action Plan: How to Start Today

 Ready to begin your own A1C transformation?
-Here is the exact step-by-step framework to help you reclaim control of your health:
+Here is the exact step-by-step framework:

 Week 1: The Assessment Phase

-- Check Your Baseline: Schedule lab work for a current A1C test if you haven't had one recently.
+1. Check Your Baseline — schedule lab work for a current A1C test.

-- Track Without Judgment: Don't change your diet yet.
+2. Track Without Judgment — don't change your diet yet.
 Log every meal and insulin dose for 7 days.

-- Identify the Peaks: Note exactly when your blood sugar spikes highest.
-Is it after breakfast?
-Midnight?
+3. Identify the Peaks — note exactly when your blood sugar spikes highest.

-- Partner with Your Doctor: Share your 6.8% goal with your medical team to get their expert oversight.
+4. Partner with Your Doctor — share your 6.8% goal with your medical team.

 Week 2: Building the Data Foundation

-- Monitor in Real-Time: I highly recommend using a Continuous Glucose Monitor (CGM) like the FreeStyle Libre 3.
+1. Monitor in Real-Time — I highly recommend using a CGM like the FreeStyle Libre 3.

-- 14-Day Deep Dive: Wear the sensor and track your activity, stress, and sleep alongside your glucose levels.
+2. 14-Day Deep Dive — wear the sensor and track activity, stress, and sleep alongside glucose levels.

-- Trend Spotting: Look for patterns.
+3. Trend Spotting — look for patterns.
 If you are consistently high every morning, you've found your first target.

 Weeks 3-4: The First Strategic Shifts

-- Optimize Pre-Bolus Timing: Work with your doctor to see if giving insulin 5–15 minutes earlier flattens your spikes.
+1. Optimize Pre-Bolus Timing — work with your doctor to see if giving insulin 5-15 minutes earlier flattens your spikes.

-- The 10-Minute Rule: Add a short walk after your largest meal of the day.
-This is a Warrior Milestone for stability.
+3. The 10-Minute Rule — add a short walk after your largest meal of the day.

 Month 2: Gaining Momentum

-- Refine Your Ratios: Tweak your carb-to-insulin ratios based on your CGM data (with medical approval).
+1. Refine Your Ratios — tweak your carb-to-insulin ratios based on CGM data (with medical approval).

-- Routine is King: Eat at similar times to stabilize your basal insulin needs.
+2. Routine is King — eat at similar times to stabilize your basal insulin needs.

 Month 3: Precision & Optimization

-- Portion Accuracy: Start using a digital food scale for high-carb items to ensure your dosing is exact.
+1. Portion Accuracy — start using a digital food scale for high-carb items.

-- Build Resilience: Create a "Plan B" strategy for high-stress days, illness, or eating at restaurants.
+2. Build Resilience — create a "Plan B" strategy for high-stress days, illness, or restaurants.

-- Make it Habit: By now, these actions aren't "extra work", they are just part of your new, healthy life.
+3. Make it Habit — by now, these actions aren't "extra work" — they are just part of your new life.

 Essential Resources for Your Journey